rnagarajan1/MSDSCaseStudy/Analysis/CaseStudy01.md

 ![](CaseStudy01_files/figure-html/MedIBUPlot-1.png)<!-- -->

-## State that has the most alcoholic beer.
+## Colorado is the state that has the most alcoholic beer.

 ```r
 maxAlcoholRow<-head(beerBrewery[order(-beerBrewery$ABV),],1)